 Wix’s ecommerce features are relatively advanced, but don’t compare to pure ecommerce platforms like Shopify.
 Wix eCommerce is really for people who want a website that’s capable of selling the odd product here and there.
 It’s not recommended for full-blown online stores.

-WooCommerce is far more advanced.
+The WooCommerce plugin is far more advanced.
 That said, it’s another cost you need to keep track of, and will again require some technical knowledge to set up.
 WordPress with WooCommerce is better if you need a website just to sell online, although you may find it easier to use an ecommerce platform if that’s your goal.